harmony-one/x/progress/theo-fandrich.md

 2024-01-03 Wed - 2024-01-05 Fri: Paid time off.

 ---
 2023-12-14 Fri: v1.1214.9 has been approved by the appstore, this included the first iteration of talk to me.
 I further product tested this functionality which is in v1.1215.9 and has been submitted to the app store as well.
+I have also been researching about ICP, an innovative blockchain that has architected the next wave of cloud.
+It is the only protocol where you can host a full stack web application on a blockchain.
+You don't need oracles or bridges in their ecosystem either.

 2023-12-14 Thu: Aggregated topics for data/, worked and tested Talk to Me functionality and released v1.1214.9 to testflight and appstore.